KRMisha/Makefile/README.md

 This can also be combined with the `release=1` option to build for 32-bit release.

-> Don't forget to also specify `win32=1` when running or dealing with assets!
+> Don't forget to also specify `win32=1` when running or when copying assets!

 ### Formatting